oVirt/ovirt-site/source/feature/template-versions.html.md

 ### Detailed Description

 This feature will allow adding new versions to existing templates, There will be two methods to create a version for a template:

 *   by selecting a vm and using it to create a new version to a template.
 *   by editing a template, and when saving, selecting save as version.

 Version of template could be deleted if no vms are using it (same as current delete template logic).

 When creating vm from template, user will also select the version of the template to use, or 'latest'.
 Stateless vms and vms from vm-pool that are using 'latest' version, will use new version automatically on new runs.

+We should not allow creating version of a version (nested version, just one level of versioning).
+Nested versioning could be confusing, and currently there is no good use case to support that.

 **Use Case**